Self-paced

 Your current structure should be looking something like this:

-1. Finally, use a .gitignore file to do exclude unnecessary files that we don't want to deploy to Heroku.
+1. Finally, use a .gitignore file to exclude unnecessary files that we don't want to deploy to Heroku.

 We are ready!
 Push your project to Heroku!
-If you wish to do it directly on Heroku's website you can do it as follows:
+If you wish to do it directly on Heroku's website, you can do it as follows:

 • Click on 'Create a new app'